openstack/nova/doc/source/cli/nova-status.rst

   * Checks are added for the **nova-consoleauth** service to warn and provide additional instructions to set **[workarounds]enable_consoleauth = True** while performing a live/rolling upgrade.
+  * The "Resource Providers" upgrade check was removed since the placement service code is being extracted from nova and the related tables are no longer used in the ``nova_api`` database.

 See Also
 ========